Ottoman architecture: Tile decoration

 In the early 17th century, some features of 16th-century Iznik art began to fade, such as the use of embossed tomato red.
 At the same time, some motifs became more rigidly geometric and stylized.
 Production was pushed to the limit for the enormous Sultan Ahmed Mosque (or "Blue Mosque"), begun in 1609 and inaugurated in 1617, which contains the richest collection of tilework of any Ottoman mosque.
 According to official Ottoman documents it contained as many as 20,000 tiles.
 While the craftsmen at Iznik were still capable of producing rich and colourful tiles throughout the 17th century, there was an overall decline in quality.
-Some of the production continued in the city of Kütahya instead of Iznik, but tile manufacture declined further in the second half of the century.
-By this period, blue and turquoise colours increasingly predominated, and many commissioned works limited their patterns to single tiles instead of creating larger patterns across multiple tiles.
+Some of the production continued in the city of Kütahya instead of Iznik, but tile manufacture declined further in the second half of this century.
+By this period, blue and turquoise colours increasingly predominated and many commissioned works limited their patterns to single tiles instead of creating larger patterns across multiple tiles.
 Tile production in Iznik came to an end in the 18th century.